 However, as Part II of this article will show, people do not generally drive at the optimally safe speed.
 In fact, drivers are notoriously bad at determining the safest speed for a given road.
 Moreover, if the goal of the 85th percentile rule was to reduce speed variations, it has failed.
 While it may have reduced speed variations, there is no evidence that the method has reduced traffic fatalities — and that’s due in part to the fact that neither speed limits nor safety are the primary factors influencing driver’s speeds.
 Next week we will look at why this is and what actually impacts driver speeds.

-A conviction for speeding costs at least $150 plus up to $93 in court fees, and carries three points on your license.
+A conviction for speeding costs at least $150 plus an NYS surcharge of up to $93, and carries three points on your license.
 It can also increase your insurance premiums by hundreds of dollars.
 If you or a loved one has been caught speeding, it is imperative that you consult an attorney to help you avoid the costs associated with a ticket.
 The lawyers of the Rosenblum Law Firm are skilled New York traffic ticket attorneys who are experienced in handling tickets for speeding as well as other driving-related offenses.
 Call 888-203-2619 or email the Rosenblum Law Firm today for a free consultation about your case.